-Our heart is an amazing organ!
-It pumps blood and oxygen throughout the body and to other organs, such as the brain, for them to function properly.
-The arteries in which they travel must be clear and free from obstruction.
-A diet high in fat, especially saturated fat, trans fat and cholesterol promotes the clogging of arteries.
-The plaque that builds up on the walls of the arteries can prevent adequate blood flow.
-To counteract this, it is important to eat a diet and do meal planning that decreases the chances of this plaque build-up.
-How can you do this?
-Let’s talk about good eating for heart health.
+Our heart is such an amazing organ!
+It pumps blood and oxygen via our arteries throughout the body.
+For optimal circulation, these arteries must be clear and free from obstruction.
+But a diet high in saturated fat, trans fat and cholesterol promotes plaque build up in our arteries that can prevent adequate blood flow.
+To counteract this, it is important to eat a heart healthy diet.
+If you’re wondering how to do this, read below!

-Meal planning & eating for heart health should focus on three things:
+Meal planning & eating for heart health should focus on 5 things:

 - Limiting your salt intake